ahoang512/Ballr/README.md

 ### Phase 2: Flux Architecture and Note CRUD (2.0 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
+Phase 2 is focused on setting up Flux and the React view structure for the main application.
 After the basic Flux architecture has been set up, a Album store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
 Once this is done, I will create React